-During one of our driving adventures on the rugged roads of Valentia Island, La Niña and I were signaled to stop by a man walking his dog.
+During one of our driving adventures on the rugged roads of Valentia Island, La Niña and I were signalled to stop by a man walking his dog.
 Always up for a conversation with a local, I stopped to see what the man had to say… half of which I understood.

-Interspersed amongst very very thick slang (thicker than Newfoundland-ese), I roughly heard: must see, no tourist knows, pass the abandoned pub, drive to the barn, watch out for the giant puddle, park by the deep crack in the road, walk past the cows, follow the sheep, and you will find something I couldn’t understand.
+Interspersed amongst very very thick slang (thicker than Newfoundland-ese), I roughly heard: must-see, no tourist knows, pass the abandoned pub, drive to the barn, watch out for the giant puddle, park by the deep crack in the road, walk past the cows, follow the sheep, and you will find something I couldn’t understand.

 I thanked the man and drove on.
 From the back of the car La Niña asked in a confused voice, “what did he say?”